Zainab1317/FASDH25-portfolio2/README.md

 **Prepare the Data**:

 To obtain the monthly mention counts for different places, we loaded the `regex_counts.tsv` file.
 Additionally, we loaded the `ner_gazetteer.tsv` file, which gives each location's latitude and longitude.
-Then, in order to connect the coordinates of each location with the matching mention counts, we combined these two datasets using the "place" column.
+Then, in order to connect the coordinates of each location with the matching mention counts, we merged these two datasets using the "place" column.

 **Creating Animated Map**: